Note-taking System with Native Vim Commands, Ctags, No Plugins

 c-]

-on a toc link will take you to that sectionc-t
+on a TOC link will take you to that sectionc-t

-on a section title will take you back to the toc
+on a section title will take you back to the TOC

-in the home directory with the following contents:
+directory with the following contents:

 CTAGS=